Where are we?

 - There were side altars with many candles.

-Move on down this side to read a panel telling the story of about The Millennium Bells which were installed by crane in 2000 in time to ring in the millennium.
+As you move down you can read a panel telling the story of about The Millennium Bells

-- The blue window you see above the Young Church is from a demolished church in Torquay and is by Burne-Jones.
+- Look round the stained-glass windows.
+The blue window you see in the South Transept is from a demolished church in Torquay and is by Burne-Jones.

-- Admire the Nativity and Millennium tapestries on the pillars either side, made by our craft group.
+- Admire the tapestries on the pillars made by our craft group.

-Move down to our Storyboard Area at Focus Area 4, further down the right-hand side.
+Move over to our Storyboard Focus Area 4, further down the right hand side.

 From the Storyboards learn about